Sony RX100 IV vs Fujifilm X-A2

-The Sony Cyber-shot DSC-RX100 IV and the Fujifilm X-A2 are two digital cameras that were announced, respectively, in June 2015 and January 2015.
+The Sony Cyber-shot DSC-RX100 IV and the Fujifilm X-A2 are two digital cameras that were officially introduced, respectively, in June 2015 and January 2015.
 The RX100 IV is a fixed lens compact, while the X-A2 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 IV) and an APS-C (X-A2) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 IV vs Fujifilm X-A2

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 IV and the Fujifilm X-A2.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 IV – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is notably larger (33 percent) than the Sony RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the X-A2 are weather-sealed.